What is the Appointments Platform?

 The Platform will make its best effort to contact applicants before recommending them for a particular position.
 Due to the sheer volume of applicants and the urgency of some appointments, this is not always possible.

 When will applicants know whether or not they are being considered for appointment by an administration?

-Does submitting a resume to the Project boost an individual’s chances of getting hired by the administration?
+Does submitting a resume to the Platform boost an individual’s chances of getting hired by the administration?

 The Leaders Forum has no authority or official role whatsoever with respect to hiring any personnel.

 Ultimately, the White House Presidential Personnel Office, White House liaisons within the federal agencies, and supervisors within hiring offices will determine who to interview and hire.
 While there is no guarantee any individual will be hired, we hope the support of this Platform and our network will be helpful to identifying, cultivating and promoting candidates for consideration in the Administration's process and provide them with a unique professional development experience.